 Society for Neuroscience Presents the Swartz Prize for Theoretical and Computational Neuroscience

-CHICAGO — John Rinzel, PhD, will receive the 2019 Swartz Prize for Theoretical and Computational Neuroscience.
-The $25,000 prize, supported by the Swartz Foundation, honors an individual whose work has produced a significant cumulative contribution to theoretical models or computational methods in neuroscience or who has made a particularly noteworthy recent advance to the field.
-It will be presented in Chicago at Neuroscience 2019, the Society for Neuroscience’s (SfN) annual meeting and the world’s largest source of emerging news about brain science and health.
+Washington, D.C. — Emery N. Brown, MD, PhD, will receive the 2020 Swartz Prize for Theoretical and Computational Neuroscience.
+The $30,000 prize, supported by the Swartz Foundation, honors an individual whose work has produced a significant cumulative contribution to theoretical models or computational methods in neuroscience or who has made a particularly noteworthy recent advance to the field.
+It will be presented during SfN’s Awards Announcement Week 2020.

 The Society for Neuroscience (SfN) is an organization of nearly 36,000 basic scientists and clinicians who study the brain and the nervous system.